-The panel on the right side of the screen contains information relative to the currently selected image in the Preview area.
+The panel on the right side contains information relative to the selected image in the Preview area.

 INFO PANE (ALL VIEWS)

 The Info Pane displays common metadata for the currently selected image in a large, easy-to-read format.
 This metadata includes: